Essential oils are everywhere these days; they aren’t just for hippies anymore, friends.

 - Use it in homemade toothpaste blend and DIY cleaners.

 - A few drops of peppermint oil in a foot soak is divine after a hike or standing on your feet all day.

 - I use peppermint oil in a diffuser when I get migraines because it eases nausea and pain.

-Oh, and if you need a little pick me up, skip the Red Bull, and pour little peppermint oil in the diffuser instead.
+Oh, and if you need a little pick me up, skip the Red Bull, and pour a little peppermint oil in the diffuser instead.
 It will help keep you alert – without the jitters and sugar!
 Peppermint stimulates both body and mind.